Scranton Library Art Walking Tour

 Artwork 17 is hanging over the sink in the Café area, while Artwork 18 is at the top of the stairs leading to the mezzanine.

-17 & 18) Cheryl Warrick – Where You Are, 2000 and Waiting for the Rain, 2000
+17 & 18) CHERYL WARRICK – Where You Are, 2000 and Waiting for the Rain, 2000

 Cheryl Warrick is a Boston-based abstract painter and surface pattern designer.
 In 1996 she received a Master’s in Education from Lesley College, Cambridge, Massachusetts.
 Her work can be found in the collections of the Museum of Fine Arts, Boston, MA, Rhode Island School of Design Museum of Art, Providence, RI, and the Rose Art Museum, Waltham, MA.
 Warrick’s colorful and intuitive mixed-media paintings invite you to find visual relationships and meaning in shapes, textures, symbols, landscapes, and patterns.